Oscar-Owlbangroup/opensource.guide/feature_enhancements/vscode_copilot_feature_enhancements.md

 # Potential Feature Enhancements for VSCode Copilot

 ## Context-Aware Suggestions
-- Enhance the AI's ability to provide more relevant code suggestions based on the user's current task and context.
+- Enhance the AI's ability to provide more relevant code suggestions based on the user's current task and context, especially with the new user feedback mechanism in place.

 ## Multi-Language Support
 - Expand support for additional programming languages and frameworks to cater to a wider audience.